-Finally, we do not need to reference [Cha50] to obtain the uniqueness of the various stable homotopy types which arise from the collection of Chang flow categories.
-This can alternatively be derived from kernels and ranks of the second Steenrod squares and various Bockstein homomorphisms, as described in [LS14b, §4]. \Box
+Remark 5.6.
+The uniqueness of the various homotopy types which arise from the collection of Chang flow categories can alternatively be derived from kernels and ranks of the second Steenrod squares and various Bockstein homomorphisms, as in [LS14b, $\S4$].
+We omit the details.